People's republic: Non-Marxist–Leninist people's republics

-The collapse of the European empires during and following World War I resulted in the creation of a number of short-lived non-Marxist–Leninist people's republics during the revolutions of 1917–1923.
-In many cases, these governments were unrecognised and often had Marxist–Leninist rivals.
+The collapse of the European empires during and following World War I resulted in the creation of a number of short-lived non-Leninist people's republics during the revolutions of 1917–1923.
+In many cases, these governments were unrecognised and often had Leninist rivals.

-The Russian Empire produced several non-Marxist–Leninist people's republics after the October Revolution.
+The Russian Empire produced several non-Leninist people's republics after the October Revolution.
 The Crimean People's Republic was opposed to the Bolsheviks and the latter went on to capture its territory and establish the Taurida Soviet Socialist Republic.
 The anti-Bolshevik Kuban People's Republic was established in Russia's Kuban region and survived until the Red Army captured the area.
 The socialist-leaning Ukrainian People's Republic declared its independence from the Russian Republic, but it had a rival in the Ukrainian People's Republic of Soviets (later the Ukrainian Soviet Republic) whom it fought during the Ukrainian War of Independence.
 The Belarusian People's Republic tried to create an independent Belarusian state in land controlled by the German Imperial Army, but the Socialist Soviet Republic of Byelorussia replaced it once the German army had left.
 All of these territories finally became constituent parts of the Soviet Union.

 In the former Austro-Hungarian Empire, the West Ukrainian People's Republic was formed in eastern Galicia under the political guidance of Greek Catholic, liberal and socialist ideologies.
 The territory was subsequently absorbed into the Second Polish Republic.
 Meanwhile, the Hungarian People's Republic was established, briefly replaced by the Hungarian Soviet Republic and eventually succeeded by the Kingdom of Hungary.